MarkPearlCoZa/Blog_General/_posts/2016-08-20-Rebels-At-Work.md

 > To be successful, figure out how people feel and what anxieties or fears your idea might provoke, and then factor that into how you frame, socialize, and implement your idea.
 > Organizations don’t change; people do.
 “Leadership” doesn’t say yay or nay to an idea; people do.

+### Chapter 5 - Communicating Your Ideas

+Key points to remember when communicating your idea

+1. Show what’s at stake - To get people’s attention, frame your idea in terms of what people care about.
+Show how the idea relates to what they want.
+2. Paint a picture of what could be - Emotions get people to consider an idea and influence decisions.
+Paint a picture of how your idea creates a better situation.
+Expose the gap between how things work today and how they could work.
+Make the status quo unappealing.
+3. Show that the idea can work, Highlight what it will take to be successful and where the greatest risks lie.
+Show the milestones along the way.
+This demonstrates that you’ve done your homework and thought through the risks, uncertainties, and practicalities.
+People support ideas that they think can work.
+4. Be positive and pithy - Show enthusiasm, but don’t get so carried away talking that you fail to listen for others’ thoughts and ideas.
+Keep it short.

+#### Understand what the organization really values

+Make it hard to argue against an idea that the organization deeply values.
+This is why finding out what the organization really values is so important before you start communicating your ideas.

+#### The Ten Percent Rule

+Once the first followers get behind the idea, work together to influence 10 percent of thepeople in your organization.

+> Why 10 percent?
+Scientists at Rensselaer Polytechnic Institute have found that when 10 percent of the people in a group believe in an idea, the majority of the people will adopt their belief.

+#### Remember when pitching an idea

+We’re sure you’ve been in the meeting where someone tries to explain exactly how his idea will work.
+Once they go there, you begin losing momentum and they get stuck trying to explain how the sausage will be made—a sausage that no one has ever tasted, a sausage, in fact, that you’ve never even cooked before.
+Don't get stuck on how the sausage is made, keep things at a conceptual level.

 [Buy from Amazon](https://www.amazon.com/Rebels-Work-Handbook-Leading-Change/dp/1491903953)
 ISBN-13: 978-1491903957